r-e-d-ant/Notebook-App/README.md

 Notebook app made with Flask, a Python Web application framework for Back-end.
 And HTML/CSS, JavaScript for Front-end.
 --------

-• You can try demo here: https://a-notebook-app.herokuapp.com/
+• You can try demo here: https://a-notebook-app.herokuapp.com/<br>
+• Hosted at Heroku

 ```
 # How to run the app.